Aleksa0308/bg-assignment/README.md

 **Radis** server is there for the server-side cashing of the processing results.
 The expiration time has been set for easier testing purposes to **30 seconds**.

-This architecture allows smooth integration of other microservices in the future, allowing the creation of new exchanges and queues, new worker services, etc.
+This architecture allows smooth integration of other microservices in the future, creating new exchanges and queues, new worker services, etc.

 ## Server Structure